CyberInnovationHub-NLD/OpenSourceDataDiode/Set-up_examples/Update 25_euro_data-diode_demonstator.md

 ## :exclamation: Do not use in production :exclamation:
 Since we are limiting the functionality of bidirectional by VLAN separation and port mirroring its still possible for an attacker to access the web interface on the switch. <br>

-A real data-diode doesn't have any function for bi-directional traffic.
+A real data diode doesn't have any function for bi-directional traffic.
 Example how to hack the TP-Link: https://www.pentestpartners.com/security-blog/how-i-can-gain-control-of-your-tp-link-home-switch/